ToF-/ForthBowlingScore/README.md

 ```
 Success!
 ## Getting Numbers From the Input Stream
-To get a number, we have to read the input stream character by character, skipping them until we find a digit, then reading digits, accumulating them into the resulting number.
+To get a number, we have to read the input stream character by character, skipping them until we find a digit, then reading characters while these are digits, accumulating them into the resulting number.

 The standard word `DIGIT? ( char -- n,-1|0 )` returns *false* if the character on the stack is not a digit, or *true*, preceded with the matching digit otherwise.
 ```forth